zzz6519003/substrate-how-to-guides/how-to-substrate/docs/05-storage-migrations/migration-tests.md

 ## Steps

-### 1. Write a test module
+### 1. Write mock runtime

-Refer to [this guide](./) on how to set up basic testing scaffolding.
+Refer to [this guide](../testing/basic-pallet-testing) to learn how to set up the dependencies for your test environment.

 ### 2. Specify unit tests
-Once the key components of `mod tests{}` are laid down, derive the different tests that need to be included based on your pallet's functions.
+Derive the different tests that need to be included based on your pallet's functions.

 For the Nicks pallet migration we need:

 - `fn kill_name_should_work()`
 - `fn force_name_should_work()`